-Other common causes of heat stroke include, being exposed to a hair dryer for an extended period of time, and excessive or vigorous exercise during hot temperatures.
+Other common causes of heat stroke include being left in a yard without access to shade or water on a hot day, being exposed to a hair dryer for an extended period of time, and excessive or vigorous exercise during hot temperatures.
 Excited or excessively exercised dogs are sometimes at risk even if the environmental temperature and humidity does not appear hot.
+This is particularly true if they are kept in a poorly ventilated environment or dog house.